Academic Technology Services

 Along with working in the Audio Visual field Jim has spent most of his life involved with music.
 Starting in Elementary School, playing drums in the school bands and moving on to Guitar later in life, which he continues to play to date, he always finds time to just play songs when he can.
 Jim has a passion for music which he shares with his daughter who like her dad started playing Piano at an early age.
 “I enjoy passing on what I know to others whether it is music to my daughter or how to use presentation equipment to a student I simply like to help” says Jim.

-Academic Technology Associate, Office in Suite 407 Goddard Library
+Academic Technology Specialist, Office in Suite 407 Goddard Library

 Primary contact for faculty in Education, English, Foreign Languages, History, Political Science, Philosophy, Sociology, Geography, IDCE, V&PA

 Chris did not grow up in Worcester but he likes to say he is from the area because his parents met down the street from Clark University on Park Ave.
 Three years after joining Clark as an undergraduate transfer student in the Visual & Performing Arts department he began working in the Traina Center for the Arts while studying Library and Information Science at Simmons College.
 His personal and academic interests include digital archives, data visualization, cyber security, aerial photography, documentary film, 3D printing, and virtual reality.